Architectural Lighting and LEED Lights Certification: Lights for Trade

 The standard specifies the lighting requirements for outdoor workplaces to meet the need for visual comfort and performance.
 During the interior lighting design of workplaces, in the arrangement of points of light, lamps with emergency functions must also be positioned, whether they are the same ones that also provide ordinary lighting or lamps for emergencies only, all to guarantee the illuminance values indicated by current legislation and, in particular, the UNI EN 1838 standard.

 The project area is located inside a former industrial complex.
-The three communicating office towers stretching horizontally are built around an empty space— the square.
+The three communicating office towers of the ENI Headquarter, stretching horizontally are built around an empty space— the square.
 This is the symbolic heart of the project and public green surrounds the entire complex.
 The main objective of the lighting design of this large area was to highlight and make the various areas recognizable, as well as highlight the points of access and walkways; light as a design language and visual effect at the service of the various visual tasks.
 The research, aimed at creating a heterogeneous environment characterized by contrasts led to the identification of recently designed appliances using exclusively LED sources.

 These featured high efficiency with a particular emission of beams controlled through a specific optical system, durability, reduced maintenance-replacement costs, clean light free from IR and UV components, flexible light point installation, the possibility of a strong spot effect (almost point source), safe operation with very low voltage, absence of mercury, duration not influenced by the number of times switched on and off, and the possibility 'to create smaller lighting fixtures.
 The study and attention to positioning and installation methods have allowed the creation of solutions built into the architectural elements, consistent with the compositional rhythm of the spaces and coordinated with the system requirements.